 - Slice bread into 1-inch cubes with a sharp bread knife.

-- Heat olive oil in a large skillet over medium heat.
-Add bread, sprinkle with Italian seasoning and cook, stirring occasionally until brown and crispy, about 6-8 minutes.
+- In a large skillet over medium heat, heat olive oil.
+Add bread, sprinkle with Italian seasoning and cook roughly 6 to 8 minutes, stirring occasionally until brown and crispy.

-- Move the bread to a large bowl.
-In a small bowl, mix the cream, 1/4 cup of the cheese, basil, garlic, red wine vinegar and salt and pepper.
+- Transfer the bread to a large bowl.
+In a small bowl, mix the cream, a quarter-cup of the cheese, basil, garlic, red wine vinegar and salt and pepper.
 Pour over the bread cubes and mix gently.
 Spread the mixture in the baking dish.
 Layer the tomatoes on top, alternating colors, and sprinkle with remaining cheese.